-Choral Club Holds Annual Meeting-Adopts New Consts tution-Will Have New Director.
+Choral Club Holds Annual Meeting-Adopts New Constitution-Will Have New Director.

-The following officers of the Forest Hills Choral Class were re-elected at the annual meeting held Tuesday evening April 22, in the Social Room of the Church-in-the-Gardens Mrs. Charles H. Scammell, president; Mrs. James Woodrough, Mrs. Albert N. Atkinson and Mrs. Frederick Kiendl, vice-presidents; J. Gorton Marsh, treasurer; George H. Boyce, secretary, and Mrs. Frederick Kentner, librarian Samuel McConnell, chairman of the nominating committee. presented these names.
+The following officers of the Forest Hills Choral Club were re-elected at the annual meeting held Tuesday evening, April 22, in the Social Room of the Church-in-the-Gardens: April 22, in the Social Room of the Church-in-the-Gardens: Mrs. Charles H. Scammell, president; Mrs. James R. Woodrough, Mrs. Albert N. Atkinson and Mrs. Frederick W. Kiendl, vice-presidents; J. Gorton Marsh, treasurer; George H. Boyce, secretary, and Mrs. Frederick Kentner, librarian.
+Samuel McConnell, chairman of the nominating committee, presented these names.

-The meeting was enthusiastically attended and the reports were enjoyable, showing great progress. reported a balance of \$400.
-The treasurer pared and presented by Judge George H. Boyce,
+The meeting was enthusiastically attended and the reports were enjoyable, showing great progress.
+The treasurer reported a balance of \$400.

-The club adopted a new constitution and by-laws, pre-

-A new conductor has been engaged for the compyear-Alfred Boyce, brother of Judge Boyce.
-Mr. Boyce comes to the Forest Hills Choral Club highly recommendations. mended by Bruno Huhn, and it is expected that he make a most inspiring leader.
-Mr. Boyce has been the accompanist of the Apollo Club, Brooklyn, for ten years organist and choir master of St. John's Protestant Episcopal Church, Jersey City, and the conductor of the Berger County Choral Club.
-His studio is at 57 West 53d Street Miss Alice Shaw has been re-engaged as accompanist. is with confidence and determination that the club looks forward to the next season, and there is a resolution on the part of the members to make it even a better year than this year.
+reported a balance of \$400.
+The club adopted a new constitution and by-laws, pre-pared and presented by Judge George H. Boyce.
+A new conductor has been engaged for the coming year-Alfred Boyce, brother of Judge Boyce.
+Mr. Boyce comes to the Forest Hills Choral Club highly recom-mended by Bruno Huhn, and it is expected that he will make a most inspiring leader.
+Mr. Boyce has been the accompanist of the Apollo Club, Brooklyn, for ten years; organist and choir master of St. John's Protestant Episco-pal Church, Jersey City, and the conductor of the Bergen County Choral Club.
+His studio is at 57 West 53d Street.
+Miss Alice Shaw has been re-engaged as accompanist.
+It is with confidence and determination that the club looks is with confidence and determination that the club looks forward to the next season, and there is a resolution on the part of the members to make it even a better year than this year.

-The next number of the BULLETIN will publish plans for

-the coming year.
+The next number of the BULLETIN will publish plans for the coming year.